 Speaker cable is covered in either a pink or yellow sheath.
 The cable carries 2 pairs of wires (for left and right speakers) and is looped through your wallpates.
 If you are installing your own speakers and you need more information regarding speaker terminals, stripping cable and installing your equipment click here for our speaker cabling guide.

 If you can't find the answers that you are looking for here, please leave a message for our customer service team.
 We aim to answer your query within 24 hours.
-If you would prefer us to call you, please leave your best contact number.
+If you would prefer us to call you, please leave your best contact number in your message.